k-t-to/ToxPOD/README.md

 ### Launching the app

+ToxPOD can be accessed at  [https://raptorpharmtox.shinyapps.io/ToxPOD/](https://raptorpharmtox.shinyapps.io/ToxPOD/).

-From R, use the following to launch the app:
+Alternatively, to launch from R, use the following:

 ```R
 if (!require("shiny")) install.packages("shiny"); library("shiny")